 Research shows that people with poor social connectedness have compromised mental and physical health and poorer life expectancy than those with strong social connectedness.
 This evaluation found that Children's Ground strengthened the social connection for individuals and communities.
 Employment, placed based delivery, local governance and community events created a range of opportunities for social connectedness between families and communities.
 A focus on creating places of safety, inclusion, cultural and community celebration were drivers for connection.
-Qualitative feedback highlighted the positive impact on individuals and community connection.
+Qualitative feedback highlighted the positive impact on individuals and children on the strengthening of social, cultural and community connection.